-Usage Rules: For each of these keywords, the three columns hold the typical, minimum, and maximum resistance values.
+Description: The data for these keywords allow the definition of Series or typical, minimum, and maximum resistance values.
 The three entries must be placed on a single line and must be separated by at least one white space.
 All three columns are required under these keywords.
 However, data is only required in the typical column.
 If minimum and/or maximum values are not available, the reserved word "NA" must be used.